Inclusive Teaching and Learning

 Get to know your students.

-Ask students questions about their experiences related to course content: What's their previous experience with this subject?
-What are their goals in this course?
-What are their fears about this course?
+Ask students questions about their experiences related to course content: What's your previous experience with this subject?
+What are your goals in this course?
+What are your fears about this course?

-• Learn and use the correct pronunciation of student names and their pronouns.
+• Learn and use the correct pronunciation of students' names.

-• Become familiar with student services and resources around campus so you know where to direct students or seek faculty support during the semester.
+• Become familiar with student services and resources around campus so you know where to direct students during the semester.

 Reflect on your teaching practices.